import-js/eslint-plugin-import/README.md

 You may use the following snippet or assemble your own config using the granular settings described below it.

 Make sure you have installed [`@typescript-eslint/parser`] and [`eslint-import-resolver-typescript`] which are used in the following configuration.
+Note that the `plugin:import/typescript` config (and its flat counterpart, `importPlugin.flatConfigs.typescript`) only adds the TypeScript extensions and parser settings; it does not set up the TypeScript resolver, since [`eslint-import-resolver-typescript`] is a separate package that is not a dependency of this plugin.
+You must install it and enable it via the `import/resolver` setting yourself, as shown below.

 ```jsonc
 {